NikollasBenites/PN_MNTB_optimizations/README.md

 git clone git@github.com:NikollasBenites/PN_MNTB_optimizations
 cd PN_MNTB_modeling
 ```

+You can also download all the files using the version v0.0.0 under Releases, or just download the .zip folder under **Code**

 ### 2. Create the Conda Environment

 There are two envs files: one for mac and other for windows.
 Use the file that match your OS.
 Open a terminal on the